solutionroute/nvim/README.md

 - **Clipboard**: Interacts with the system Clipboard, i.e. `ctrl-c` to copy text from a web browser, for example, can be pasted into your nvim buffer using the standard p or P keys.

+## Issues

+As simple as we might try to make a `nvim` configuration, there's an awful lot going on behind the scenes in some of the plugins.
+Issues?
+Things to try:

+Plugins:

+    :PackerInstall

+Treesitter:

+    :TSUpdate

+Language servers:

+    :Mason

 ## File Layout